University of Texas School of Public Health San Antonio

 Accreditation Statement:

-The University of Texas Health Science Center at San Antonio, also called UT Health San Antonio, is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master's, and doctoral degrees.
+The University of Texas Health Science Center at San Antonio, also called UT Health San Antonio, is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, and doctoral degrees.
 UT Health San Antonio also may offer credentials such as certificates and diplomas at approved degree levels.
-Questions about the accreditation of UT Health San Antonio may be directed in writing SACSCOC at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404)-679-4500, or by using information available on SACSCOC's website.
+Questions about the accreditation of UT Health San Antonio may be directed in writing SACSCOC at 1866 Southern Lane, Decatur, GA 30033-4097, by calling (404)-679-4500, or by using information available on SACSCOC’s website, www.sacscoc.org.